 UK Government Loans

-If you are a home or EU student starting one of our undergraduate courses and do not already have an undergraduate degree, you may apply for a student loan to cover all or part of your fees.
+If you are a home or EU student starting one of our undergraduate courses and do not already have an undergraduate degree, you may apply for a part-time student loan to cover all or part of your fees.

 You can find information on repayment of loans and an application form on the Student Finance England website.

-How much loan should you apply for?
+Q. How much loan should I apply for?

-You may apply for all or part of your fees.
+A. You may apply for all or part of your fees.
 If you have received a bursary towards your fees you must deduct this amount from the total amount of your loan.
 If you are intending to apply for a bursary and are therefore not sure how much loan you will need, tick the 'maximum available to you’ box.

 Applying for a loan for the Certificate of Higher Education